jpane24/OVtool/README.md

 -   `dss9_0`: depressive symptom scale at baseline

-In the next section, we will show how our method works with the average treatment effect (ATE) using a continuous outcome.
-The OVtool also handles binary outcomes and weights that were estimated using the average treatment effect on the treated (ATT) estimand.
+In the next section, we will show how our method works with the average treatment effect (ATE) using a continuous outcome. **The OVtool will handle (binary outcomes and weights that were estimated using the average treatment effect on the treated (ATT) estimand in the near future.**

 Continous Outcome: Average Treatment Effect (ATE)
 -------------------------------------------------